technion/ruby-argon2/README.md

 This project has several key tenants to its design:

 * The reference Argon2 implementation is to be used "unaltered".
-To ensure this does not occur, and encourage regular updates from upstream, this is implemented as a git submodule, and is intended to stay that way.
+To ensure compliance wit this goal, and encourage regular updates from upstream, this is implemented as a git submodule, and is intended to stay that way.
 * The FFI interface is kept as slim as possible, with wrapper classes preferred to implementing context structs in FFI
 * Security and maintainability take top priority.
 This can have an impact on platform support.
 A PR that contains platform specific code paths is unlikely to be accepted.
 * Errors from the C interface are raised as Exceptions.
 There are a lot of exception classes, but they tend to relate to things like very broken input, and code bugs.
 Calls to this library should generally not require a rescue.